chrismessiah/DotNetAPI/README.md

 ### 2. `appsettings.json` is overrided

-Many env-variables are stored in the `env` dict in `Globals.cs` to allow passing enviroment through docker, this causes `appsettings.json` to become unreliable.
+Many enviroment variables are stored in the `env` dict in `Globals.cs` to allow passing enviroment through docker or reading from `.env`, this causes `appsettings.json` to become unreliable.
 Currently both are being used and should be migrated to a better solution.

 ### 3. Migrations run with `dotnet run` (production only)
 To allow migrations to be executed automatically they are being run on app start on production enviroments.
 This could be dangerous since **data may be lost** unexpectedly if an unwanted migration is commited and pushed

+### 4. Connecting to Host Postgres from inside Docker container using localhost wont work.
+This is due to two main reasons.

+1. Postgres does by defualt not allow remote connections
+2. Due to Docker networking localhost inside container is not localhost outside it.

+## Further notes

+* .NET app will listen to port 5000 from inside the container on production enviroments